 Kaberi and I began yesterday by exploring Sayan’s page on ReverbNation.
 We ended up listening to all 12 of his songs published there, which included 8 from his solo performance at the Rabindra-Okakura Bhavan in Kolkata on 10 September 2011.
 If you are one of the many millions of fans of Rabindrasangeet (Tagore songs) around the world, you will be impressed.
-We are very pleased and honoured that Sayan has agreed to join us in Brussels for The Story of Gitanjali on 23 September.

 The Story of Gitanjali may not be as elaborate as the opening ceremony of the Olympics.
 However, it does need careful preparation and planning.
 Apart from the audience in the Gold Hall of the Square Brussels, where we will be on stage, we also need to keep in mind those who will be watching it on screens elsewhere.